-Competitive advantages are your strengths and opportunities that you have over your competition.
+Competitive advantages are the strengths and opportunities that you have over your competition.

 It includes all the factors that help you stand out from your competition.
 It is also the factor of seeing which your target audiences may decide to go with your product/service over your competitors.

-Depending upon your industry, there can be many other advantages.
+Depending on your industry, there can be many other advantages.
 However, eventually, it is the factor that earns you more sales and gives you a surplus in profit.

 But when the company is identified as a brand in the market, it brings you a positional advantage.
 And at the same time, your sales become easier and wider.